 - Venezuela has one of the world’s highest crime rates.
 Violent crime, including murder, armed robbery, kidnapping and carjacking, is endemic throughout Venezuela.
 Due to high levels of serious crime in Venezuela, Australian officials have been instructed to adopt enhanced security measures when travelling by car.

 - The Maiquetia Simon Bolivar Airport area and the road between the airport and Caracas is particularly dangerous due to violent crime.
 There have been reports of muggings and kidnappings by criminals posing as taxi drivers.
 See the Crime section for more details.

-- We strongly advise you not to travel within 80 km of Venezuela's border areas with Colombia, in particular the border states of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
+- We strongly advise you not to travel within 80 km of Venezuela's border with Colombia.
+This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
 The presence of gangs and terrorist groups make the region unsuitable for travel.

 - Australia does not have an Embassy or Consulate in Venezuela.
-The Canadian Embassy in the Venezuelan capital, Caracas, provides consular assistance to Australians in Venezuela (except the issue of passports).
+The Canadian Embassy located in Caracas, provides consular assistance to Australians in Venezuela.
+This service includes the issuance of Provisional Travel Documents.
 The Australian Embassy in Chile can also assist Australians.

 - Be a smart traveller.
 Before heading overseas: